johnashu/transfer-quickstart/README.md

 # Running the application

-Pay Your Electric Bill is a fictional website that utilizes Plaid Transfer so that customers can use pay-by-bank to pay their electric bill.
+Transfer to Co2Trust is a fictional website that utilizes Plaid Transfer so that customers can use pay-by-bank to transfer to Co2Trust.

 This sample application simulates two different ways that a user could use Plaid Transfer to pay by bank.
 Obviously, in a real app, you wouldn't use both